 If your kayak has an adjustable-height seat, you’ll definitely want an adjustable-length paddle.
 That way one paddle will serve all your needs, no matter what height you set your seat.

-Bending Branches’ adjustable-length kayak fishing paddles feature the Plus Telescoping ferrule system.
-The Plus gives you 15 cm of variable for the length.
-All of our kayak fishing paddles are available with the Plus ferrule option except the Angler Scout and Angler Rise.
+Bending Branches’ adjustable-length kayak fishing paddles feature the Versa-Lok ferrule system, which gives you up to 15 cm of variable.
+All of our kayak fishing paddles are available with this ferrule option except the Angler Drift.

 Size a Recreational Kayak Paddle from Home

-A few of our recreational kayak paddles feature the Plus Telescoping ferrule, too.
-That’s especially handy when several people of different heights will share one paddle or if you have more than one kayak that have different widths.
+A few of our recreational kayak paddles feature the Versa-Lok ferrule, too.
+That’s especially handy when several people of different heights will share one paddle or if you have more than two or more kayaks with different widths.

 Size a Canoe Paddle from Home